rkpattnaik780/app-services-sdk-core/migration/java.md

 </properties>
 ```

-Now add the required dependencies, this not only adds the kafka managment SDK but also the authentication dependency and the required Kiota dependencies for the SDK.
+Now add the required dependencies, this not only adds the kafka management SDK but also the authentication dependency and the required Kiota dependencies for the SDK.
 ```xml
 <dependencies>
         <dependency>